Truckline Cafe

 Meanwhile, playwright Anderson mounted an ad in the New York Herald Tribune:

 It is an insult to our theater that there should be so many incompetents and irresponsibles among [the reviewers]. ...
 Of late years all plays are passed on largely by a sort of Jukes family of journalism.

+Plot

+The play is set in a beachfront grill, shortly after World War II.
+It explores the emotional damage on the postwar home front.
+The main plot revolves around two couples.